 14. When may I start the program?

-Applications are received throughout the year for the program which begins once per year in the spring semester (January).
+Applications are received throughout the year for the program which begins once per year in the Spring semester (January).
 The applicant must have completed the prerequisite course and/or developmental courses needed prior to being considered.
-You may submit an application prior to completing the prerequisite course.
+You may submit an application prior to completing the prerequisite courses.
 Selection will be based on those who have met the prerequisite and/or developmental courses necessary to enter the program.
 Applicants with a cumulative GPA of 2.5 or better will be ranked higher for acceptance.
-Applicants will be notified of their status of acceptance or denial in mid-October by mail for the spring program.
+Applicants will be notified of their status of acceptance or denial in mid October by mail for the Spring program.